As Beetle ends, iconic original thrives in Mexico City hills

 The two-door vehicles, nearly always with the front passenger seat removed, earned notoriety as robbery traps.
 Muggers, sometimes in cahoots with cab drivers, would appear suddenly to demand the belongings of clients trapped in back seats with no way out.

-Among aficionados in Cuautepec, there is some concern that Beetle-mania may come to an end as parts become increasingly hard to come by.
+Among aficionados in Cuautepec, known colloquially as “vocho land,” there is some concern that Beetlemania may come to an end as parts become increasingly hard to come by.

 Mechanic Juan José Fragoso’s shop in the nearby Progreso Nacional neighborhood has become known locally for its ability to fix older Beetles.
 He said he gets parts from a business partner who buys and strips broken or abandoned Type 1’s.